-The much anticipated Budget delivered by the UK’s first female Chancellor of the Exchequer, Rachel Reeves, has been delivered and perhaps a reasonable summary is that it could have been a lot worse.
+The much anticipated UK Budget 2024 delivered by the UK’s first female Chancellor of the Exchequer, Rachel Reeves, has been delivered and perhaps a reasonable summary is that it could have been a lot worse.
 Further detail is becoming available and keep an eye out for updates from our taxation team.

 The smart money had been on capital gains tax and inheritance tax reforms and the Chancellor duly raised the lower and main rates of capital gains tax to 18% and 24% with immediate effect.
 The £1m lifetime limit for Business Asset Disposal Relief remains in place therefore any businesses in the process of, or shortly about to sell might be well advised to get a move on.
 Those eligible for BADR will pay 10% up to 5 April 2025, 14% from 6 April 2025 and 18% from 6 April 2026.
 Happily holdover reliefs for gifts were unaffected.